 The maps are limited in size and may become very crowded with many military objects and army units, many corporations and cities.
 You can decide which objects you want to have on the map and you may decide not to show some of them.

 It is possible to move objects on the map (not in time of war), and decide, object by object whether to show them on the amp or not.

 Clicking on map items will show details.
 There is also a large map available, the link is above the map on your country home page and it shows everything in more details.

 All the available map management features are in the Maps menu on the country home page.
-One of the features allows presidents to customize the way their country maps look.
-Presidents are able to show a smaller percentage of their roads and railroads, or a much higher density of roads, highways and railroads.
+The features allow presidents to customize the way their country maps look.
+Presidents are able to show a chosen percentage of their roads and railroads.
 They are able to move cities, factories, military bases etc.

-It is also be possible to decide on the numbers of bases and military airports that are shown on the map.
-These numbers influence the number of cities that are being shown.
+It is also be possible to decide on the numbers of visible bases and military airports.

-The pictures on the maps that show cities, factories etc. have a set of variations to choose from.
+The icons on the maps that show cities, factories etc. have a set of variations to choose from.

 Moving objects on the map by an easy point and click method.
-You can also decide whether to show these items on the map or remove them.
+You can decide whether to show or remove them from the map.